 West End nightlife

 Head to the glamorous West End in Westminster for a night to remember.
-Enjoy a delicious pre-theatre dinner before heading to one of the big musicals .
-Laugh out loud at the Book of Mormon, be dazzled by Chicago, or listen to your favourite ABBA songs at Mamma Mia!
+Enjoy a delicious pre-theatre dinner before heading to one of the big musicals.
+Laugh out loud at the Book of Mormon, be mesmerised by The Lion King, or listen to your favourite ABBA songs at Mamma Mia!

 Continue your evening in Soho where neon lights illuminate streets lined with busy bars, clubs and late night eateries.